Internal Security Act (Singapore): Preservation of public security

-A police officer or member of the security forces who is of or above the rating of leading rate or rank of non-commissioned officer and on duty, or a person authorized by the officer in charge of a police division, is empowered to seize any rice or other food if, because of its quantity or situation, it "is likely to or may become available to any persons who intend or are about to act or have recently acted in a manner prejudicial to public security or to the maintenance of public order".
-In support of this power, people, premises, vehicles and vessels can be searched without a warrant.

-If it appears to the Minister to be "necessary or expedient ... in the interests of public security, or for the accommodation of any security forces", they may take possession of any land or building (or part of a building) in a security area.
+In the interests of public safety, the Minister can make a clearance order requiring land near railways, roads, perimeter fences, or agricultural areas within a security area to be cleared of vegetation, undergrowth, and other specified items, except permanent buildings.
+Landowners and occupiers must also maintain the land's cleanliness thereafter.
+Failure to comply is a criminal offence.
+If the Minister considers it "necessary or expedient [...] in the interests of public security, or for the accommodation of any security forces", they may take possession of any land or building in a security area.
 Police officers are permitted to use reasonable force when effecting the taking of possession, and the Minister can require the owner or occupier of the land or building to provide information relating to it.
-Once the land or building is in the Minister's possession, they have wide power to determine how to use it.
-The Minister is entitled to disregard any legal restrictions on how it may be utilized, authorize other persons to do with the property anything which the owner or occupier is entitled to do, and ban or limit anyone from exercising rights of way over, and other rights relating to, the land or building.
-Anyone who feels aggrieved by the Minister taking possession of land or a building can lodge an objection with an advisory committee.
-The committee is required to consider the objections and any grounds against the objections put forward by the person given possession of the property, and make recommendations to the Minister.
+Once land or a building is in the Minister's possession, they have broad power over its use; including disregarding legal restrictions on its use, authorising others to use the property, and restricting rights of access or other rights relating to the land or building.
+Anyone who feels aggrieved by the Minister taking possession of land or a building can lodge an objection with an advisory committee, which will consider the objections and make recommendations to the Minister.
 The Minister can give "such directions [on the recommendations] as he may think fit", and award compensation.